KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 pip install pytesseract
 {% endhighlight %}

 🤓 Pytesseract is a powerful text recognition library.
 I like it a lot but in my experience it only works for 90% of times and it's significantly slower compared custom template matching.
-That's why if your case is specific (like this one), I would highly recommend writing a custom tempalte matching program.
+That's why if your case is specific (like this one), I would highly recommend writing a custom template matching program.

 Another thing you need to do is to figure out the coins amount bounds with mouse coordinate. **Here is mine, yours could be different.**